Riskcontrol/ai_agent_secondlevel_verification/README.md

 Important app settings:
 - Set `APP_URL` to your live domain (e.g., `https://search.riskcontrolnigeria.com`).
 - We force HTTPS and use `URL::temporarySignedRoute` for downloads.
-Expiry is set to 24h for reliability.
+Expiry is set to 24h for reliability..

 Optional knob in client payload:
 - `chunk_size` (int): pages per chunk.
 If omitted, defaults to 10.